AugustoCarloPareja/codewars_challenges/README.md

 Welcome, codernaut!

-In this repository, you will find some solutions for random challenges.
+In this repository, you will find some solutions for random `python` challenges.

 It will be displayed by folders of rank levels (a.k.a. `Kyu` / `Dan`).
 As codewars docs says: